DietzscheNostoevsky/ML_HandsOn_Aurelion_Geron/project_checklist_template.md

     - [ ] Document what you have learned.

 - [ ] ***4.
 Prepare the data to better expose the underlying data patterns to ML algos***
-    - [ ] Notes:
+    - [ ] **Notes:**
-      - [ ] • Work on copies of the data (keep the original dataset intact).
+      - [ ] Work on copies of the data (keep the original dataset intact).
       - [ ] Write functions for all data transformations you apply, for five reasons:
-        - [ ] So you can easily prepare the data the next time you get a fresh dataset
+        - [ ] • So you can easily prepare the data the next time you get a fresh dataset
-        - [ ] So you can apply these transformations in future projects
+        - [ ] • So you can apply these transformations in future projects
-        - [ ] To clean and prepare the test set
+        - [ ] • To clean and prepare the test set
-        - [ ] To clean and prepare new data instances once your solution is live
+        - [ ] • To clean and prepare new data instances once your solution is live
-        - [ ] To make it easy to treat your preparation choices as hyperparameters
+        - [ ] • To make it easy to treat your preparation choices as hyperparameters
     - [ ] Clean the data:
-      - [ ] Fix or remove outliers (optional).
+      - [ ] • Fix or remove outliers (optional).
-      - [ ] Fill in missing values (e.g., with zero, mean, median...) or drop their rows (or columns).
+      - [ ] • Fill in missing values (e.g., with zero, mean, median...) or drop their rows (or columns).
     - [ ] Perform feature selection (optional):
-      - [ ] Drop the attributes that provide no useful information for the task.
+      - [ ] • Drop the attributes that provide no useful information for the task.
     - [ ] Perform feature engineering, where appropriate:
-      - [ ] Discretize continuous features.
+      - [ ] • Discretize continuous features.
-      - [ ] Decompose features (e.g., categorical, date/time, etc.).
+      - [ ] • Decompose features (e.g., categorical, date/time, etc.).
-      - [ ] Add promising transformations of features (e.g., log(x), sqrt(x), x2, etc.).
+      - [ ] • Add promising transformations of features (e.g., log(x), sqrt(x), x2, etc.).
-       - [ ] Aggregate features into promising new features.
+       - [ ] • Aggregate features into promising new features.
    - [ ] Perform feature scaling:
-       - [ ] Standardize or normalize features.
+       - [ ] • Standardize or normalize features.

 - [ ] ***5.
-Explore many different models and shortlist the besto ones***
+Explore many different models and shortlist the best ones***
     - [ ] **Note:** If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or random forests).
-      - [ ] try to automate these steps as much as possible.
+      - [ ] • try to automate these steps as much as possible.
     - [ ] Train many quick-and-dirty models from different categories (e.g., linear, naive Bayes, SVM, random forest, neural net, etc.) using standard parameters.
     - [ ] Measure and compare their performance:
-        - [ ] For each model, use N-fold cross-validation and compute the mean and stan‐dard deviation of the performance measure on the N folds.
+        - [ ] • For each model, use N-fold cross-validation and compute the mean and stan‐dard deviation of the performance measure on the N folds.
     - [ ] Analyze the most significant variables for each algorithm.
   - [ ] Analyze the types of errors the models make:
-      - [ ] What data would a human have used to avoid these errors
+      - [ ] • What data would a human have used to avoid these errors
   - [ ] Perform a quick round of feature selection and engineering
   - [ ] Perform one or two more quick iterations of the five previous steps.
   - [ ] Shortlist the top three to five most promising models, preferring models that make different types of errors.